The Ultimate Guide to CMMS

 Automated maintenance management and real-time visibility into maintenance operations were major challenges before the CMMS era.
 Operational tasks were overwhelming due to the extensive use of paper files and spreadsheets.
 The whole process was not only scattered but was error-prone and required regular manual intervention.

-According to IBM, the earliest versions of computerized maintenance management system (CMMS) were launched in the 1960s for large enterprises.
+According to IBM, the earliest versions of CMMS were launched in the 1960s for large enterprises.
 To maintain a computerized record of maintenance tasks, technicians used punch cards and IBM mainframes.
-A decade later, punch cards were replaced by checklists submitted to CMMS systems by technicians at the end of their shifts.
+A decade later, punch cards were replaced by checklists submitted to CMMS by technicians at the end of their shifts.

-By the 1980s and 1990s, CMMS systems witnessed major improvements with the introduction of faster, affordable, connected, and more distributed computers.
+By the 1980s and 1990s, computerized maintenance software system witnessed major improvements with the introduction of faster, affordable, connected, and more distributed computers.
 In the 2000s when web connectivity saw exponential growth, CMMS began to transform into a product of today, with enhanced capabilities to track and monitor field service operations and equipment statuses.

 The core functionalities of CMMS have not changed a lot from the earlier history of CMMS.
 However, modern CMMS systems are built upon next-generation technologies such as IoT, artificial intelligence, machine learning, AR and VR, digital twin, Cloud, and mobility solutions.
 The software is highly capable to track the real-time condition of the equipment as well as predict future issues, which is helpful in planning and management of maintenance operations.